cbmLAD/cbmLAD_project/README.md

 - **Testing results.txt**: This file contains:
   - The predicted class for each test observation.
-  - The discriminant values that indicate how strongly the membership of an observation is to one of the classes
+  - The discriminant scores that indicate how strongly the membership of an observation is to one of the classes
   - The overall accuracy of the test predictions.

-This is an example of the testing results file.
+This is an example of the testing results file related to binary classification using the OVA method.
+To clarify the presented information, we explain the results corresponding to the first observation.
+The values highlighted in blue and red represent the discriminant scores for class 1 and class 2, respectively.
+Since the discriminant score for class 1 is higher, the observation is predicted as class 1, even though it was originally labeled as class 2.

+Next, we examine the patterns covering this observation.
+Two patterns are involved, both associated with class 1: pattern [1]1 and pattern [1]2.
+Their respective weights—0.24 for [1]1 and 0.76 for [1]2—are provided in **Coverage of Multi-Class Patterns.txt**.
+The sum of these weights is 1, which corresponds to the discriminant score for class 1.
+Since no pattern related to class 2 covers this observation, the discriminant score for class 2 is 0.
+The definitions of these patterns can be found in **Patterns interpreted.txt**.

 <img src="Images/testresults.png" style="width:40%;">

+Another example is provided for a multi-class classification problem using the OVO method.
+In this case, the target variable consists of four classes.
+The line labeled Classes scores displays the discriminant scores for each class.
+Since the highest score corresponds to class 4, the first observation is predicted as belonging to class 4.

+The following line lists the patterns that cover this observation.
+For class 4 specifically, five patterns are involved: [4V2]1, [4V1]1, [4V1]2, [4V3]1, and [4V3]2.
+Their respective weights—0.947368, 0.782609, 0.217391, 0.666667, and 0.333333—are provided in **Coverage of Multi-Class Patterns.txt**.
+The sum of these weights is 2.947368, which corresponds to the discriminant score for class 4.
+The definitions of these patterns can be found in **Patterns interpreted.txt**.

 - **Confusion Matrix.txt**: Displays the confusion matrix summarizing prediction performance during testing.
 It shows actual vs. predicted class counts.